 Stunning Bronze Art by David Goode

-STUNNING BRONZE ART BY DAVID GOODE – Many, many years ago – I think it’s close to 25 years – I had the great fortune of coming across a rather unique man.
+Many, many years ago – I think it’s close to 25 years – I had the great fortune of coming across a rather unique man.
 His name is David Goode and he specializes, mostly, in unusual Bronze Sculptures.
 David, as I found out, has a passion for Goblins and other mythical garden creatures.
-While most of his work centers around this theme David is also a highly accomplished traditional artist who has, over the years, produced some of the most stunning figurines I have ever had the pleasure to lay my eyes on.
+While most of his work centres around this theme David is also a highly accomplished traditional artist who has, over the years, produced some of the most stunning figurines I have ever had the pleasure to lay my eyes on.

 David’s trademark, apart from creating the unusual, is his attention to detail.
 The piece below ‘Garden Gnome Hunter’ really does display David’s ability to get even the smallest details sculptured to perfection.

 I consider myself to be one of the lucky people who has met David and seen his bronze sculptures up close and personal.
 I can tell you this, of the 8 pieces I viewed that day, not one was lacking any type of detail.
 Each piece was so beautifully sculptured that only two things could produce such brilliance – incredible talent and the love of what you do.

 Below I have featured a number of David’s works.
 I have provided details as to sizes and prices in order to give you as much information as possible – I am in no way affiliated with David Goode, nor do I take a commission.
 I write about what interests me and I acquire no financial gain from this article.